gasseklopper/mmo-project-master/src/posts/thirdpost.md

 ---
 layout: post.njk
 title: UI Animation, Motion Design & Micro Interaction Basics presentation (wip)
+title2: UI Animation, Motion Design
 date: 2020-01-01
 author: Markus Morley
-summary: An overview of UI animation for beginners!
+description: An overview of UI animation for beginners!
+An overview of UI animation for beginners!
+An overview of UI animation for beginners!
+An overview of UI animation for beginners!
 tags:
     - Adobe xd
     - animations
     - inspiration
 ---

 An overview of UI animation for beginners!

 ![easing](/static/img/common-easing-curves.jpg "easing")